swiss-ai-center/a-guide-to-mlops/docs/known-limitations/label-studio-does-the-predictions-made-by-our-ml-model-really-help-the-person-annotating-the-dataset/index.md

 # Label Studio: Does the predictions made by our ML model really help the person annotating the dataset

-## Does the predictions made by our ML model really help the person annotating the dataset

 ## Observations

 Label Studio can be configured to get predictions from a ML backend.
 These predictions can help the person annotating the dataset.